" To empower Iowa women to exercise their rights, engage in public discourse, and make their voices heard at all levels of government. "

 eileen.beran@gmail.com

-I became interested in policy-level change when volunteering with a food rescue nonprofit, because I saw needs and wanted to help address them at the root.
-My 2022 run for Iowa House didn’t result in a win, but I’m staying engaged and hope to encourage and empower others, especially rural Iowa women, that they have a voice and can make a difference.
+Eileen became interested in policy-level change when volunteering with a food rescue nonprofit, because she saw needs and wanted to help address them at the root.
+Her 2022 run for Iowa House didn’t result in a win, but she went on to manage a House campaign in her district in 2024 and then won her bid for City Council in 2025.
+Through involvement in the Women ‘s Caucus, she hopes to encourage and empower Iowa women to run for office and become campaign volunteers.

-Currently retired, I’ve been a writer, editor, and graphic artist.
-I have a BA in English Literature from the University of Minnesota, Twin Cities, where I’m from.
-My husband Bill and I have a married son and two delightful grandsons in nearby Iowa City.
+Currently retired, during her career Eileen was a writer, editor, graphic artist, and coordinator with a PhD program at the University of Iowa.
+Her bachelor’s degree in English Literature is from the University of Minnesota, Twin Cities, where she lived until 2000.
+She and her husband Bill have a son, daughter-in-law, and two grandsons in nearby Iowa City.

 mweaver235@gmail.com